J. T. Edson: 1990s

-As well as the most eagerly awaited of J T Edson's new works by his fans, the previously mentioned Miz Freddie of Kansas, an anthology of anecdotes related by the octogenarian widow of Dusty Fog in which, so Edson promised, would be revealed details of how Dusty, Mark and Lon were killed together in Kenya, Africa in 1911, the next most awaited book would have been Arizona Takeover the fourth and final novel in a quartet of sub-titles within the main Floating Outfit series.
+Miz Freddie of Kansas, an anthology of anecdotes related by the octogenarian widow of Dusty Fog in which, so Edson promised, would be revealed details of how Dusty, Mark and Lon were killed together in Kenya, Africa in 1911.

 J T Edson had had 137 books published and had sold over 27 million copies globally.
-Unfortunately, it is not currently known whether he has finished any of the above-mentioned new books, or whether sufficient of these exists in manuscript form to be completed and/or published.
 J T Edson has at least one complete, unpublished novel, Amazons of Zillikian, which was #5 in the Bunduki series, but which remained unpublished due to his disillusion with the intransigence of the Edgar Rice Burroughs estate, as mentioned by Laurence Dunn in his online article.

-Western author and journalist Jean Henry-Mead did a brief online interview with J T Edson for her 2002 book Maverick Writers, which can be found at www.jeanhenrymead.com.
-A retrospective of J T Edson's literary career to date and his books can be found in the article, The Inkslinger, by C. D. Stewart.
+In November 2023, Piccadilly Publishing published Amazons of Zillikian.

-During 1994, two made for TV movies were produced, Guns of Honor, based on The Ysabel Kid and Wanted: Belle Starr and Trigger Fast, an adaptation of the novel of the same name, which were loosely based on the Floating Outfit series.
+During 1994, two made for TV films were produced, Guns of Honor, based on The Ysabel Kid and Wanted: Belle Starr and Trigger Fast, an adaptation of the novel of the same name, which were loosely based on the Floating Outfit series.
 Starring Christopher Atkins as Dusty Fog and Martin Sheen as Ol Devil Hardin, the two films were produced in South Africa.